deekayen/ansible-pre-commit/README.md

 ```

 Add the `name` line to the `ping` task and try the commit again.
 The second run should go much faster, since `ansible-lint` is now already locally installed and the commit should be successful.

+The `pre-commit` utility will work with GUI git utilities and editors, too.
+You'll only need to run the `pre-commit install` once and then all your other `git` interactions with the folder will automatically include whatever linters you configure in `.pre-commit-config.yaml`.